windmaomao/windmaomao.github.io/kb/resume/frontend.md

 > "My latest accomplishment is a web framework supporting dark light theme as well as pluggable branding components such as header/footer, menu, and forms.
 These components can be plugged into any fresh application with no more than 10 lines of code."

-Front-end
+Front-end expertise

 : - 8 Years Prototyping with _CSS_ and _Sass_
   - 5 Years _Angular_ (up to 5.x) and _React_
   - 4 Years _RxJS_, _Promise_ and _Ajax_

-Backend
+Background

 : - 4 Year _Java_/_Oracle_ enterprise environment

-Visualization

-: - 9 Years Reporting, charting, and visualization: *D3.js, HighCharts, Matlab, Maya, Unity*
+  - 9 Years Reporting, charting, and visualization: *D3.js, HighCharts, Matlab, Maya, Unity*

-Analytics

-: - 15 years Strong analytical skills in math, modeling, calculation and simulation
+  - 15 years Strong analytical skills in math, modeling, calculation and simulation

 ## Award